-The History of the Thalidomide Tragedy
+The history of the Thalidomide tragedy

 The history of the Thalidomide tragedy is multi-faceted and complex.
-For this reason, we have taken great care to include different perspectives in the presentation and to back up the most important events addressed in this text with external sources.
+For this reason, we have taken great care to include different perspectives in the presentation and to back up the most essential events addressed in this text with external sources.

 Content